TWISTproject/electrum-twist-server/HOWTO.md

 **Hardware.** The lightest setup is a pruning server with diskspace requirements of about 100MB for the Electrum database (January 2017).
-However note that you also need to run stratisd and keep a copy of the full blockchain, which is roughly 100 MB (January 2017).
+However note that you also need to run twistd and keep a copy of the full blockchain, which is roughly 100 MB (January 2017).
 Ideally you have a machine with 4 GB of RAM and an equal amount of swap.
-If you have ~2 GB of RAM make sure you limit stratisd to 8 concurrent connections by disabling incoming connections. electrum-stratis-server may bail-out on you from time to time with less than 2 GB of RAM, so you might have to monitor the process and restart it.
+If you have ~2 GB of RAM make sure you limit twistd to 8 concurrent connections by disabling incoming connections. electrum-twist-server may bail-out on you from time to time with less than 2 GB of RAM, so you might have to monitor the process and restart it.
 You can tweak cache sizes in the config to an extend but most RAM will be used to process blocks and catch-up on initial start.

-CPU speed is less important than fast I/O speed. electrum-stratis-server makes use of one core only leaving spare cycles for stratisd.
+CPU speed is less important than fast I/O speed. electrum-twist-server makes use of one core only leaving spare cycles for twistd.
 Fast single core CPU power helps for the initial block chain import.
 Any multi-core x86 CPU with CPU Mark / PassMark > 1500 will work (see https://www.cpubenchmark.net/).
 An ideal setup in February 2016 has 4 GB+ RAM and SSD for good i/o speed.